Israel Experience – Privacy Policy and Notice

 • contacting you to give you information and inviting you to take part in relevant events, such as events for Jewish communities in Israel and overseas;

-• contacting you to give you information and inviting you to take part in other educational programs organized by IE or other affiliates (such as Birthright and Masa programs);
+• contacting you to give you information and inviting you to take part in other educational programs organized by Israel Experience or other affiliates and partners (such as Birthright and Masa programs);

 • contacting you to inform you of additional services which may be of interest to you;